 WHAT we fund

-As a practice of designing and focusing our investments as learning collaboratives with communities, in alignment with out moonshot goal, PERC does not accept unsolicited requests for funding.
+As a practice of designing and focusing our investments as learning collaboratives with communities, in alignment with out moonshot goal, PERC does not currently accept unsolicited requests for funding.

 Power-Building Storytelling Initiative